top of page

 Being Smart About Gifted Children: A Guidebook For Parents And Educators by Dona J. Matthews & Joanne F. Foster

-Outside Testing, Programs & 7th Grade Talent Search Information
+Outside Testing Programs & 7th Grade Talent Search Information

 There are several tests conducted outside of the district that can help parents better understand their child's abilities at all grade levels.
 Two of the best known leaders in Gifted Education Programs and Research are Johns Hopkins Center for Talented Youth and the Duke TIP program.
 Both offer above-grade level testing options.
 Testing is an individual choice and parents should evaluate if testing is right for their child.
 Tests can help parents form a better picture of their child's abilities across students of similar age and ability and may make their child eligible for programs such as online enrichment classes, scholar weekends, and academic camps.
 Johns Hopkins CTY and Duke TIP are also excellent resources for current research in gifted education.